top of page

 Calendar 2024

-April 20 @2 pm: A special Earth Day Open House at the Westbrook Public Library, with a presentation by Christine Darnell entitled "Planting in a Time of
+April 20 @2 pm: A special Earth Day Open House at the Westbrook Public Library, with a presentation by Christine Darnell entitled "Planting in a Time of Change" including successful approaches and creative garden spaces for the landscape of 2024.

 June 1st: Connecticut Trails Day: Hike with us and the Conservation Commission, place TBD.